developer-zebra/developer-zebra-site/src/ddt/2-3/guide/configuration/index.md

 ## Configuration File

 `Configuration.xml` can be modified manually using any text editor.
 The existing tag format must be maintained.
 Options are configurable through **Settings** or **Configure Tests** in the user interface, except for the options specified below:
 - **admin_mode –** If set to _true_, sets the app to admin mode allowing access to the app settings and test configurations.
 Default value = _true_.
+- **allow_individual_test_for_user -** If set to _true_, the non-admin user can run the tests individually instead of running all tests at once.
+- **allow_individual_log_for_user -** If set to _true_, the non-admin user can generate an individual result log file for each test instead of a single log file containing all test results.
 - **continue_testing_on_failure -** If set to _true_, the test automatically proceeds to the next section test until all tests are completed, even if the previous section test fails.
 Default value = _false_.
 - **show_extra_data -** If set to _true_, informational data is displayed in the test results page.
 Refer to Test Criteria section to see the affected informational data.
 Default value = _true_.
 - **debug –** If set to _true_, application logging is displayed in logcat for debugging purposes.
 Default value = _true_.